Rock-Candy-Tea/RSSHUB-PAGE/post/传统媒体/Telecompaper - Search/Nokia to cut staff by up to 10,000 in latest cost savings plan.md

 ---
-title: Nokia to cut staff by up to 10,000 in latest cost savings plan
+title: 'Nokia to cut staff by up to 10,000 in latest cost savings plan'
 categories:
     - 传统媒体
     - Telecompaper - Search